-The following are not covered by BadgerCare Plus HMOs or Medicaid SSI HMOs but are provided to enrollees on a feefor-service basis:
+The following are not covered by BadgerCare Plus HMOs or Medicaid SSI HMOs but are provided to enrollees on a fee-for-service basis:

-- CSP benefits.
+- o CSP benefits.

-- Crisis intervention services.
+- o Crisis intervention services.

-- Environmental lead inspections.
+- o Environmental lead inspections.

 - Milwaukee CCC services.

-- Pharmacy services and some drug-related supplies.
+- o Pharmacy services and some drug-related supplies.

-- PNCC services.
+- o PNCC services.

-- Provider-administered drugs.
+- o Provider-administered drugs.

-- SBS.
+- o SBS.

-- Targeted case management services.
+- o Targeted case management services.

 - Transportation by common carrier (unless the HMO has made arrangements to provide this service as a benefit).

 Milwaukee HMOs and SSI HMOs are mandated to provide transportation for their enrollees.

 - o Directly observed therapy and monitoring for TB-only.